zeppelin/ember-click-outside/README.md

 ## Installation

-* Ember.js v3.20 or above
+* Ember.js v3.4 or above
-* Ember CLI v3.20 or above
+* Ember CLI v3.4 or above
 * Node.js v12 or above

+*If you're running ember-source <3.22, you need to install [ember-destroyable-polyfill](https://github.com/ember-polyfills/ember-destroyable-polyfill) to get the modifier working.*

+*If you're running ember-source <3.8, you need to install [ember-modifier-manager-polyfill](https://github.com/rwjblue/ember-modifier-manager-polyfill) to get the modifier working.*

 From within your ember-cli project directory install the addon:
 ```bash